Akaten/gscatter-js/README.md

             gscatter.forgetIdentity();
             clearAccountInfo()
         } catch (err) {
-            // On pc browser may cause of no identity；On blockcity must throw error. console.error(err)
+            // On pc browser may cause of no identity console.error(err)
         }
     }